ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 ### Changes that DON'T break saves and ARE SAFE

 Parts of game which may be safely added or removed:
 * Rooms, when they are added or removed in whole.
-Except loading state saved in a no longer non-existing room will crash the game.
+Except loading state saved in a no longer existing room will crash the game.
 * Room backgrounds in existing rooms.

 Also adding or removing any kind of plain resources, such as